fastly/compute-sdk-python/examples/README.md

 ## Testing Examples

-The integration tests use the default example (wit-bottle).
+The integration tests use the default example (bottle-app).
 To test other examples:

 ```bash
 # Update the test to use a different example